phausamann/sklearn-xarray/doc/content/target.rst

 Indexing
 --------

-A ``Target`` object can be indexed in the same way as the underlying coordinate and interfaces with ``numpy`` by providing an ``__array__`` attribute which returns ``numpy.array()`` of the (transformed) coordinate.
+A :py:class:`Target` object can be indexed in the same way as the underlying coordinate and interfaces with ``numpy`` by providing an ``__array__`` attribute which returns ``numpy.array()`` of the (transformed) coordinate.